WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 She was aware of her growing popularity.
 But having championed the intergalactic contests, her fame was reaching unprecedented proportions.
 Now she received fan letters of undying love and loyalty from the pack?

-"The cat sat on a mat inside a vat with a rat.
-Hmmmm, poetry.
+"Hmmmm, poetry.
+The cat sat on a mat inside a vat with a rat.
 This should prove interesting...."
 &nbsp;

 Smelzy oh Smelzy